Increase employee retention by brining Microlearning into onboarding

 As the first interaction your employees have with the company after being hired, onboarding is a critical part of every employee’s experience.
 Onboarding sets the stage for what’s to come.

-A company whose onboarding consists of a stack of HR paperwork, a quick hello at the department meeting, and a passing, “Good luck,” will find they struggle with unproductive employees who leave quickly.
+A company whose employee onboarding consists of a stack of HR paperwork, a quick hello at the department meeting, and a passing, “Good luck,” will find they struggle with unproductive employees who leave quickly.
 In fact, while the overall annual voluntary turnover rate is 22%, more than half of that voluntary turnover happens within the first year of employment.

 In contrast, companies who have a structured onboarding program that introduces employees to the culture, company and their role will have employees who get up to speed more quickly and stay longer.
 That’s because, according to the Society of Human Resource Management (SHRM), good onboarding should do four things: compliance, clarification, culture and connection.